In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Introduction

 Our main contributions are summarized below:

-\begin{itemize} \item To the best of our knowledge, \method{} is the first method for generative 4D inbetweening over two distant monocular frames spanning arbitrary motions. \item Our novel \am{hierarchical} approach breaks the complex inbetweening into a series of simpler motion estimations via \am{video}, and then 4D (i.e., dynamic 3DGS) \am{generation}. \item To generate smooth 3D object and motion transitions, we further optimize the 3D trajectories using a bottom-up merging strategy with smoothing regularization. \item We contribute a new 4D interpolation benchmark \textit{I4D-15} on challenging object motions and real-world scenes. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, \method{} is the first method for generative 4D inbetweening over two distant monocular frames spanning arbitrary motions. \item Our novel \am{hierarchical} approach breaks the complex inbetweening into a series of simpler motion estimations via \am{video}, and then 4D (i.e., dynamic 3DGS) \am{generation}. \item To generate smooth 3D object and motion transitions, we further optimize the 3D trajectories using a bottom-up merging strategy with smoothing regularization. \item We contribute a new 4D interpolation benchmark \textbf{I4D-15} on challenging real world object motions. \end{itemize}

-\am{We conduct extensive experiments on I4D-15 for evaluation.
-Quantitative and qualitative comparisons are made to methods and baselines to demonstrate the effectiveness of our method in terms of the quality of generated results, generalizability, and handling of a variety of motions; see Fig.~\ref{fig:teaser}.} \rzz{While achieving superior generation quality than other methods, our solution is far from artifact-free.
-As a first attempt at tackling such a complex problem, we hope it can serve as a promising start to stimulate future work.}
+\am{We conduct extensive experiments on I4D-15 and \cready{Consistent4D \cite{jiang2023consistent4d} benchmark} for evaluation.
+Quantitative and qualitative comparisons are made to methods and baselines to demonstrate the effectiveness of our method in terms of the quality of generated results, generalizability, and handling of a variety of motions; see Fig.~\ref{fig:teaser}.} While achieving superior generation quality \rzzz{and remaining faithful to the input images than all current alternatives, our solution is far from artifact-free.
+This highlights the significant challenges that still lie ahead with 4D content generation from highly sparse inputs which still aim to exert intricate control.} As a first attempt at tackling such a complex problem, we hope it can serve as a promising start to stimulate future work.

 \if 0 In computer vision and graphics, there is often a need to visualize the smooth progression of a scene from one state to another distinctly different state.
 Achieving this would unlock numerous possibilities.
 For example, in animation and filmmaking, the capability to generate realistic transitions between two observed states could streamline production workflows, saving time and effort compared to conventional frame-by-frame animation.
 With 4D generative interpolation, this vision becomes more attainable, as it allows for the seamless synthesis of intermediate scenes by modeling dynamic 3D transformations over time, enabling more lifelike and efficient animation sequences.